-Studia Rerum Iudaicarum (The Study of Jewish Things) is James Waddell’s blog for reflecting on Jewish literature from the Second Temple period and Late Antiquity.
-It is also a place to discuss issues of tsedaqah, an important aspect of Jewish life and thought in the Second Temple period, as we learn from our past and as we live today to love God and each other, to learn what it is to be more fully human.
+studia rerum iudaicarum (plenius humanum esse … to be more fully human) is James Waddell’s blog for reflecting on religious literature from the Second Temple period and Late Antiquity.
+It is also a place to discuss issues of justice, as we learn from our past and as we live today to love God and each other, to learn what it is to be more fully human.

-As Associate Professor of New Testament at Ecumenical Theological Seminary in Detroit, James earned the Ph.D. in Second Temple Judaism from the Department of Near Eastern Studies at the University of Michigan.
+As Professor of New Testament at Ecumenical Seminary in Detroit, James earned the Ph.D. in Second Temple Judaism from the Department of Near Eastern Studies at the University of Michigan.
 He has taught Biblical Studies, Classics, Religious Studies, World Religions, and Liturgical Theology.
 He has published a number of books and peer-reviewed articles, has delivered numerous papers at professional conferences, and is a member of the Society for Classical Studies and the Society of Biblical Literature.

 With more than 25 years of experience as a parish pastor, James’ current ministry is in an urban setting where his congregation hosts the Huron Valley Urban Farm in Ypsilanti.
-HVUF is an emerging community-focused food growing project that is local, clean, and sustainable, with the goal of empowering residents of the surrounding neighborhoods to increase their food security and develop stronger relationships with each other through shared experiences of working together to grow food.
 HVUF is currently developing its capacity to support pollinators.